Yamavu/PicoMite_User_Manual/src/options.md

 # Options

-Detailed Listing
 This table lists the various option commands which can be used to configure MMBasic and change the way it operates.
 Options that are marked as permanent will be saved in non-volatile memory and automatically restored when the PicoMite firmware is restarted.
 Options that are not permanent will be reset on start-up, reset and in many cases when a program is run and/or exited.

 Many OPTION commands will force a restart of the PicoMite firmware and that will cause the USB console interface to be reset.
 The program in memory will not be lost as it is held in non-volatile flash memory.

-Permanent?
+## Angle

-OPTION ANGLE RADIANS |
+### OPTION ANGLE RADIANS \| DEGREES
-DEGREES

 This command switches trig functions between degrees and radians.

 Acts on SIN, COS, TAN, ATN, ATAN2, MATH ATAN3, ACOS, ASIN

-OPTION AUDIO PWMnApin,
-PWMnBpin
-or
+## Audio

+#Permanent

-OPTION AUDIO DISABLE
+### OPTION AUDIO PWMnApin, PWMnBpin <br> OPTION AUDIO DISABLE

- Configures one of the PWM channels as an audio output.
+Configures one of the PWM channels as an audio output.

-OPTION AUDIO SPI CSpin,
-CLKpin, MOSIpin
-or
-OPTION AUDIO DISABLE

-the audio output to be directed to a MCP48n2 DAC
- Configures
-connected to the specified pins.
-The LDAC pin on the DAC should be

-OPTION AUDIO VS1053
-CLKpin, MOSIpin, MISOpin,
-XCSpin, XDCSpin, DREQpin,
-XRSTpin
-or
-OPTION AUDIO DISABLE

-the audio output to be directed to a VS1053 CODEC.
-This  Configures allows MP3 and MIDI playback in addition to the other formats

-OPTION AUDIO I2S
-BCLKpin, DINpin
-or
-OPTION AUDIO DISABLE

-the audio output to be directed to an I2S DAC connected to  Configures the specified pins.
-The LRCK pin on the DAC should be connected to

-OPTION AUTOREFRESH
-OFF | ON

-Black and white displays can only be updated a full screen at a time.
-By using OPTION AUTOREFRESH OFF/ON you can control whether a write command immediately updates the display or not.
-If AUTOREFRESH is OFF the REFRESH command can be used to trigger the write.
-This applies to the following displays: N5110, SSD1306I2C, SSD1306I2C32, SSD1306SPI and ST7920

-OPTION AUTORUN ON
-[,NORESET]

-PicoMite User Manual

-‘PWMnApin’ is the left audio channel, ‘PWMnBpin’ is the right.
+`PWMnApin` is the left audio channel, `PWMnBpin` is the right.
 Both pins must belong to the same audio channel.

-Example, OPTION AUDIO GP18, GP19 would use PWM1A and
-PWM1B on pins 24 and 25 respectively.
+Example, `OPTION AUDIO GP18, GP19` would use `PWM1A` and `PWM1B` on pins 24 and 25 respectively.

 This option prevents use of these pins in the BASIC program.
 The audio output is generated using PWM so a low pass filter is necessary on the output.
 The audio output from the Raspberry Pi Pico is very noisy.
 Using OPTION POWER and/or supplying power via a separate 3.3V linear regulator can reduce this.

 This command must be run at the command prompt (not in a program).

-connected to GND.
+### OPTION AUDIO SPI CSpin, CLKpin, MOSIpin <br> OPTION AUDIO DISABLE

+Configures  the audio output to be directed to a MCP48n2 DAC connected to the specified pins.
+The LDAC pin on the DAC should be connected to GND.

+### OPTION AUDIO VS1053 CLKpin, MOSIpin, MISOpin, XCSpin, XDCSpin, DREQpin, XRSTpin <br> OPTION AUDIO DISABLE

-supported and also supports real-time MIDI output.
-See the PLAY command for more details
+Configures the audio output to be directed to a VS1053 CODEC.
+This allows MP3 and MIDI playback in addition to the other formats supported and also supports real-time MIDI output.
+See the `PLAY` command for more details

+### OPTION AUDIO I2S BCLKpin, DINpin <br> OPTION AUDIO DISABLE

-the next consecutive GPIO pin to BCLKpin.
+Configures the audio output to be directed to an I2S DAC connected to the specified pins.
+The LRCK pin on the DAC should be connected to the next consecutive GPIO pin to BCLKpin.

+ Configures the audio output to be directed to an I2S DAC connected to the specified pins.
+The LRCK pin on the DAC should be connected to

+## Display

+### OPTION AUTOREFRESH OFF | ON

+Black and white displays can only be updated a full screen at a time.
+By using OPTION AUTOREFRESH OFF/ON you can control whether a write command immediately updates the display or not.

+If `AUTOREFRESH` is `OFF` the `REFRESH` command can be used to trigger the write.
+This applies to the following displays: N5110, SSD1306I2C, SSD1306I2C32, SSD1306SPI and ST7920

+## Autorun

-MMBasic to automatically run a program on power up or  Instructs restart.
+Instructs MMBasic to automatically run a program on power up or restart.

-Page 89

-or
-OPTION AUTORUN n
-[,NORESET]
-or
+Entering the break key (default CTRL-C) at the console will interrupt the running program and return to the command prompt.

-OPTION AUTORUN OFF
+### OPTION AUTORUN ON [,NORESET]

-ON will cause the current program in program memory to be run.
+`ON` will cause the current program in program memory to be run.
-Specifying ‘n’ will cause that location in flash memory to be run. ‘n’ must be in the range 1 to 3.

 Specifying the optional parameter “NORESET” will maintain AUTORUN even if the program causes a system error (by default this will cause the firmware to cancel any OPTION AUTORUN setting).

+### OPTION AUTORUN n [,NORESET]

+Specifying `n` will cause that location in flash memory to be run. `n` must be in the range 1 to 3.

+Specifying the optional parameter “NORESET” will maintain AUTORUN even if the program causes a system error (by default this will cause the firmware to cancel any OPTION AUTORUN setting).

+### OPTION AUTORUN OFF

 OFF will disable the autorun option and is the default for a new program.

-Entering the break key (default CTRL-C) at the console will interrupt the running program and return to the command prompt.
+## Base

-OPTION BASE 0 | 1
+### OPTION BASE 0 | 1

 Set the lowest value for array subscripts to either 0 or 1.
 This must be used before any arrays are declared and is reset to the default of 0 on power up.

+## Baudrate

-OPTION BAUDRATE nn
+### OPTION BAUDRATE nn

 Set the baudrate of the serial console (if it is configured).

+## Break

-OPTION BREAK nn
+### OPTION BREAK nn

 Set the value of the break key to the ASCII value 'nn'.
 This key is used to interrupt a running program.